oldd/state/README.md

 ### Integrating JavaScript (JS embedded in applications)

 * Organizing your code based on it's _role_ in your program
+  1. _Setup_: lay out the boilerplate for your app
+  1. _DOM_: define the structure of your user interface
+  1. _Styles_: define the display of your user interface
   1. _Data_: the information your users are interacting with
-  2. _Logic_: define & test how user data is transformed
-  3. _DOM_: define the structure of your user interface
-  4. _Styles_: define the display of your user interface
+  1. _Log_: keep a record of every user interaction
-  5. _Listeners_: define _how_ users will interact with your program
+  1. _User Stories_: how can users interact with your data?
-  6. _Handlers_: define _what_ interactions a user is allowed to have with program state
 * DOM Manipulation
   * Dynamically update the DOM
   * Represent changes in state with the user interface